fluidself/fluidself.org/_books/psychology/strangers-to-ourselves.md

 title: Strangers to Ourselves - by Timothy D. Wilson
 ---

-> Self-reverence, self-knowledge, self-control,-- These three alone lead life to sovereign power.
+> Self-reverence, self-knowledge, self-control,— These three alone lead life to sovereign power.
 >
 > &mdash; Alfred Lord Tennyson, "Oenone" (1833)

-**The Adaptive Unconscious versus the Freudian Unconscious**
+### The Adaptive Unconscious versus the Freudian Unconscious

 The mind operates most efficiently by relegating a good deal of high-level, sophisticated thinking to the unconscious, just as a modern jumbo jetliner is able to fly on automatic pilot with little or no input from the human, "conscious" pilot.
 The adaptive unconscious does an excellent job of sizing up the world, warning people of danger, setting goals, and initiating action in a sophisticated and efficient manner.
 It is a necessary and extensive part of a highly efficient mind and not just the demanding child of the mental family and the defenses that have developed to keep this child in check.
 Nor is the unconscious a single entity with a mind and will of its own.
 Rather, humans possess a collection of modules that have evolved over time and operate outside of consciousness.

-People cannot directly examine how many parts of their minds work, such as basic processes of perception, memory, and language comprehension, not because it would be anxiety provoking to do so, but because these parts of the mind are inaccessible to conscious awareness--quite possibly because they evolved before consciousness did.
+People cannot directly examine how many parts of their minds work, such as basic processes of perception, memory, and language comprehension, not because it would be anxiety provoking to do so, but because these parts of the mind are inaccessible to conscious awareness—quite possibly because they evolved before consciousness did.

-**Implications for Self-Insight**
+### Implications for Self-Insight

 Psychoanalysis shares with many other approaches the assumption that the path to self-knowledge leads inward.
 Through careful introspection, the argument goes, we can penetrate the haze that obscures our true feelings and motives.
 But here's the problem: research on the adaptive unconscious suggests that much of what we want to see is unseeable.
 It is difficult to know ourselves because there is no direct access to the adaptive unconscious, no matter how hard we try.
 Because our minds have evolved to operate largely outside of consciousness, and nonconscious processing is part of the architecture of the brain, it may be not be possible to gain direct access to nonconscious processes.
 "Making the unconscious conscious" may be no easier than viewing and understanding the assembly language controlling our word-processing computer program.
 It can thus be fruitless to try to examine the adaptive unconscious by looking inward.
 It is often better to deduce the nature of our hidden minds by looking outward at our behavior and how others react to us, and coming up with a good narrative.
 In essence, we must be like biographers of our own lives, distilling our behavior and feelings into a meaningful and effective narrative.

-**The Adaptive Unconscious**
+### The Adaptive Unconscious

-- LEARNING: THE ADAPTIVE UNCONSCIOUS AS PATTERN DETECTOR
+- Learning: the adaptive unconscious as pattern detector

-- ATTENTION AND SELECTION: THE NONCONSCIOUS FILTER
+- Attention and selection: the nonconscious filter

-- INTERPRETATION: THE NONCONSCIOUS TRANSLATOR
+- Interpretation: the nonconscious translator

-- FEELING AND EMOTION: THE ADAPTIVE UNCONSCIOUS AS EVALUATOR
+- Feeling and emotion: the adaptive unconscious as evaluator

-- NONCONSCIOUS GOAL-SETTING
+- Nonconscious goal-setting

-**What's the Agenda?**
+### What's the Agenda?

 Self-relevance isn't quite the right way to describe how the adaptive unconscious decides what is important and what is not.
 Rather, the decision rule is how accessible a particular idea or category is.
 "Accessibility" is a somewhat technical psychological term that refers to the activation potential of information in memory.
 When information is high in activation potential it is "energized" and ready to be used; when it is low in activation potential it is unlikely to be used to select and interpret information in one's environment.
 Accessibility is determined not only by the self-relevance of a category but also by how recently it has been encountered.
 Another determinant of accessibility is how often a concept has been used in the past.
 People are creatures of habit, and the more they have used a particular way of judging the world in the past, the more energized that concept will be.
 The adaptive unconscious is not governed by accuracy and accessibility alone.
-People's judgments and interpretations are often guided by a quite different concern, namely the desire to view the world in the way that gives them the most pleasure--what can be called the "feel-good" criterion.
+People's judgments and interpretations are often guided by a quite different concern, namely the desire to view the world in the way that gives them the most pleasure—what can be called the "feel-good" criterion.
 We are masterly spin doctors, rationalizers, and justifiers of threatening information.
 Daniel Gilbert and I have called this ability the "psychological immune system."
 The conflict between the need to be accurate and the desire to feel good about ourselves is one of the major battlegrounds of the self, and how this battle is waged and how it is won are central determinants of who we are and how we feel about ourselves.
 The best way to "win" this battle, in terms of being a healthy, well-adjusted person, is not always obvious.
 We must, of course, keep in touch with reality and know our own abilities well enough to engage in self-improvement.
 But it turns out that a dose of self-deception can be helpful as well, enabling us to maintain a positive view of ourselves and an optimistic view of the future.

-**Who's in Charge?**
+### Who's in Charge?

 | Adaptive unconscious                                        | Consciousness                                           |
 | ----------------------------------------------------------- | ------------------------------------------------------- |